-1. For Schedule P, Part 6, the premiums to be reported are exposure or coverage year earned premiums, recalculated each subsequent year to reflect audits, retrospective adjustments based on loss experience, accounting lags, etc. Mechanically, the written premium file would be restated and the earned premium calculation repeated each year.
+For Schedule P, Part 6, the premiums to be reported are exposure or coverage year cumulative earned premiums, recalculated each subsequent year to reflect audits, retrospective adjustments based on loss experience, accounting lags, etc. Mechanically, the written premium file would be restated and the earned premium calculation repeated each year.
 Premium adjustments for policy periods that cover more than one calendar year should be proportionately distributed between the calendar years covered by the policy period.

+For example (adapted from Feldblum’s “Completing and Using Schedule P,” eighth edition, June 2003), suppose that a retrospectively rated workers’ compensation policy is issued on October 1, 2013, for a $10,000 premium.
+On December 15, 2014, the payroll audit calls for an additional $1,000 of premium.
+On July 1, 2015, the first retrospective adjustment calls for no additional or return premium.
+On July 1, 2016, the second retrospective adjustment calls for an additional premium of $5,500.
+Part 6 for this policy, through December 31, 2016, would be completed as follows:

+Annual Statement for the Year 2022 of the XYZ Insurance Company

+Schedule P – Part 6

+Cumulative Premiums Earned Direct and Assumed at Year End